← Paws & Reflect

-Applying for jobs (especially in 20204) sucks.
+Applying for a job sucks.
 Here are some tips to make it not suck so much.

 Don’t apply for jobs all day